-With the desired Automatic mode completely set up per the appropriate subsections of Section II-C and II-D-5, write a "1" to the appropriate control bit (i.e. the "Enable Auto Load Level" bit.
+1. With the desired Automatic mode completely set up per the appropriate subsections of Section II-C and II-D-5, write a "1" to the appropriate control bit (i.e. the "Enable Auto Load Level" bit.
 This bit acts as the "Enable Auto Level" button on the HMI.
 Operators should be fully familiarized with the HMI operation for any Auto function to be controlled via Modbus.

-Other Control Bits: The "Alarm Reset" and "Cancel Cooldown" bits function as their HMI button analogues.
-See Section II-D-1, Control Screens, for more information on the buttons.
-To use these bits, write a "1" to the appropriate register for 1 second and then return to "0."
+Other Control Bits: The "Alarm Reset" bit functions as its HMI button analogue.
+See Section II-D-1, Control Screens, for more information on the button.
+To use this bits, write a "1" to the appropriate register for 1 second and then return to "0."